vippsas/vipps-woocommerce/README.txt

 = 1.16.0 =
 * Added: a `wc_vipps_recurring_after_payment_complete` action
+* Added: Implementation of period campaigns.
+It will now properly inform your customers of a campaigns length in the app.

 = 1.15.2 =
 * Fix: No longer attempt to cancel agreements that are already cancelled.